GROUNDED IN WHAT MATTERS TODAY

 When will NextEra Energy Transmission subsidiaries file its siting application?

 NextEra Energy Transmission subsidiaries are developing a detailed routing study to evaluate route options.
-Upon completion of this process, and the related outreach to notify the public of the proposed and alternative routes, the subsidiaries will file its application with each state’s public service commission.
+Upon conclusion of this process and the related outreach to notify the public of the proposed and alternative routes, the subsidiaries aim to file its application with each state’s public service commission in Fall 2025.

 We will regularly send out newsletters with updates on the MidAtlantic Resiliency Link, a new transmission line from Frederick County, Virginia, to Greene County, Pennsylvania.